-8. Remove invasive species from within the Newquay Town Council estate as required under appropriate legislation to prevent harm to native species.

-9. Proactively manage green spaces for wildlife and biodiversity including planting native perennial plants and trees in its parks and green spaces across it's estates.

-10. Avoid participation in the use of artificial herbicides, pesticides and fungicides within it's estate management programme, or where we manage.
-Newquay Town Council as a land manager will, subject to any live contracts avoid participation in the use of artificial herbicides, pesticides and fungicides with its estate management programme or where we manage' along with legal advice from the Town Clerk.
+- 8. Remove invasive species from within the Newquay Town Council estate as required under appropriate legislation to prevent harm to native species. - 9.
+Proactively manage green spaces for wildlife and biodiversity including planting native perennial plants and trees in its parks and green spaces across it's estates. - 10.
+Avoid participation in the use of artificial herbicides, pesticides and fungicides within it's estate management programme, or where we manage. - 11.
+Manage vegetation strategically to optimise biodiversity. - 12.
+Make reasonable efforts to support the protection of Newquay's land and waterways from pollution. - 13.
+Signpost residents and visitors to report wildlife sightings, pollution concerns, coastal events and flood risks through appropriate channels.

-3 https://www.gov.uk/guidance/complying-with-the-biodiversity-duty

-4 https://www.gov.uk/guidance/complying-with-the-biodiversity-duty

-11. Manage vegetation strategically to optimise biodiversity.

-12. Make reasonable efforts to support the protection of Newquay's land and waterways from pollution.

-13. Signpost residents and visitors to report wildlife sightings, pollution concerns, coastal events and flood risks through appropriate channels.